mbask/efreadr/README.md

 # efreadr

 The package provides two functions to load and row-wise bind CSV files distributed by the database.
-Currently only L3 and L4 (L=Level), half-hourly and daily (aggregation) files are supported.
+Currently L2, L3, and L4 (L=Level), half-hourly and daily (aggregation) files are supported.

 # What is the European Eddy Fluxes Database Cluster?